 - Tech support (24/7 hotline for issues)

-Fortunately, there are a number of high-quality live streaming hosts available.
+Fortunately, there are a number of high-quality live streaming solutions available.
 Anyone can look at the options and assess their needs to get started.

-4. You already have the equipment you need to get started
+4. You already have the equipment you need to start live streaming video

 Do you have a computer?

-If yes, then you already have everything you need to get started with live streaming.
+If yes, then you already have everything you need to get started with live streaming video.